 Hong Kong treasures its place as an international hub of business, and top tourist destination.

-Nationals of the US, Europe, Australia and New Zealand don’t require a visa to enter Hong Kong for stays of 90 days, and six months for UK nationals.
-You will need six months validity on your passport.
-For a list of requirements for all countries see the Hong Kong Immigration Department website.
+Nationals of the United States, Europe, Australia, Canada and New Zealand don’t require a visa to enter Hong Kong for stays of 90 days, and six months for United Kingdom nationals.

 You will need to fill out an entry card on arrival, usually handed out on the plane.
 The entry card is given to immigration control, who will hand you back the carbon copy.
 This should be kept until you leave Hong Kong, as it needs to be given to immigration control, although if lost, you will simply need to fill out a new one.